serkosal/serkosal/README.md

-- 👋 Hi, I’m @psinomorph
+- 👋 Hi, I’m @serkosal
-- 👀 I’m interested in programming c++
+- 👀 I’m interested in programming python, javascript, c++
-- 🌱 I’m currently learning OpenGl

 <!---
 psinomorph/psinomorph is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.